mitchspano/mitchspano.github.io/_posts/2024-05-11-decision_trees.markdown

 ## A Beginner's Guide to Decision Trees

-In the [last post](back-to-basics-ml), we discussed the concept of a _learner_ which undergoes training on the labeled dataset to discern underlying patterns and subsequently make predictions on new, unseen data.
+In the [last post](back-to-basics-ml), we discussed the concept of a _learner_ which undergoes training on the labeled data set $S$ to discern underlying patterns and subsequently make predictions on new, unseen data.

-In ths post, we will go over a classic example of a shallow learning algorithm for binary classification - Decision Trees.
+In ths post, we will go over a classic example of a shallow learning algorithm for binary classification - **Decision Trees**.

 A decision tree is a hypothesis function, $h:\mathcal{X} \to \mathcal{Y}$, that predicts the label associated with an instance $x$ by traveling from a root node of a tree to a leaf, evaluating decision criteria along the way.

+At each node of the path from the root node to the leaf, the next child is chosen on a basis of partitioning or splitting the training data.

 Today we focus on the binary classification setting where $\mathcal{Y} = \\{0, 1\\}$ but decision trees can be applied for other prediction problems as well.

-At each node of the path from the root node to the leaf, the next child is chosen on a basis of partitioning or splitting the training data.

 Here is an example of a simple decision tree.
 At each node, going to its left subtree denotes making a "no" (or 0) decision, going to the right subtree denotes a "yes" (or 1) decision.
 Terminal states are denoted in red and green colors: